quincyp/simple-site/README.md

 # Portfolio Website
 The goal of this project is to build a portfolio website that can demonstrate your skills and be expanded over time.

+Content and component requirements are listed below, but the design layout and structure is up to you.
+Feel free to explore documentation on other tools at your disposal that may not have been used in class.

+---

 ## Content Requirements:
 1. Name, intro, tagline